odu-cs725-infovis/public-spr25/project.md

 This document will form the basis for our individual discussions regarding your plans, so provide as much detail as you can so that we can have a productive meeting.

-In Canvas, you can submit this as plain text, an uploaded .txt or .pdf file, or a link to a Markdown document (could be on GitHub or Observable).
+**Submission:** In Canvas, submit this as plain text, an uploaded .txt or .pdf file, or a link to a Markdown document (could be on GitHub or Observable).

 ## Report